-Here are 5 scientific management secrets you can use to become a better leader.
+Here are five scientific management secrets you can use to become a better leader:

-According to Abraham Maslow's seminal research paper "A Theory of Human Motivation," and his book Motivation and Personality that followed it, we move through a pyramid-shaped pattern of human motivations:
+According to Abraham Maslow's seminal research paper "A Theory of Human Motivation," and his book Motivation and Personality that followed, we move through a pyramid-shaped pattern of human motivations:

 Physiological needs like food, water, and air to breathe are paramount to our survival.
 If these needs aren't met, nothing else matters.